-My name is Len Lagestee and I am currently an Agile Coach and Consultant based in Chicago.
+My name is Len Lagestee and I am currently an Agile Coach and Consultant based in Florida.
 I began my own personal journey with Agile in 2002 and since that time I have been practicing or coaching Agile practices everywhere I have been.
 In 2010, I became the Agile Practice Leader at Cars.com and in 2011, I started writing this blog, Illustrated Agile.
 It started with some sketches I drew to explain our approach to business agility, the Scrum Master role, and an approach to developing an Agile Framework.
 It has since evolved…

 One of the first things our Agile coach and friend, Si Alhir, said to me during the Cars.com Agile Transformation Journey was to keep a journal.
 Not thinking of myself as journalist (or a writer), I reluctantly agreed and began writing.
 First one or two sentences a day, then a few paragraphs, and before long, pages were filled.